Optimum (brand): Overview

-Introduced in 2018 on Long Island and then extended through its service area, Altice One is the company's flagship home entertainment platform, and combines broadband internet access, television, VOIP telephone service, and various streaming applications.
-An assessment in 2021 from the Digital Trends site said that the strength of Altice One was its centralizing of internet connection, WiFi access point, and streaming in one device, whereas its weakness was the need for Altice One Mini devices that extend the WiFi signal around a home.
+Introduced in 2018 on Long Island and then extended through its service area, Optimum One is the company's flagship home entertainment platform, and combines broadband internet access, television, VOIP telephone service, and various streaming applications.
+An assessment in 2021 from the Digital Trends site said that the strength of Optimum One was its centralizing of internet connection, WiFi access point, and streaming in one device, whereas its weakness was the need for Optimum One Mini devices that extend the WiFi signal around a home.